-If you have ever painted a room in your home you know it can be a laborious task of masking, painting and finishing.
-The thought of having to paint an airplane the size of an Airbus A380 is unfathamable so the question crops up as to how long does it take to paint something that big!?
+If you have ever painted a room in your home you know it can be a laborious task of masking, painting, and finishing.
+The thought of having to paint an airplane the size of an Airbus A380 is unfathomable so the question crops up as to how long does it take to paint something that big!?

 Painting an airplane typically takes between 1 to 2 weeks, based on the size of the aircraft, complexity of the design, hanger space, and paint crew availability.
 British Airways reported that for its A319 aircraft, it takes 950 man-hours to repaint, whereas an Airbus A380 will take about two weeks.

-When Alaska Airlines joined up Pixar and wanted to create a “Toy Story” theme to one of their Boeing 737’s a team of artists took 21 days to complete the complex livery by hand using paintbrushes before the painting crew finished the aircraft in its clearcoat .
+When Alaska Airlines joined up with Pixar and wanted to create a “Toy Story” theme for one of their Boeing 737’s a team of artists took 21 days to complete the complex livery by hand using paintbrushes before the painting crew finished the aircraft in its clear coat.

 Regular repainting of an airplane is broken down into several stages all with their own timescale:

 What is the Process to Paint an Aircraft?